NextCenturyCorporation/mcs-ingest/scorecard/README.md

 * Revisiting parts of the room that have not changed
 * Attempting to open an un-openable object.
   * We will begin counting from the first attempt
+* Looking into the same container repeatedly
+  * If the AI system attempts the same action from a new position, this will not be considered a repeated action
 * Repeating a failed action.
   * We will begin counting from the second attempt, since it cannot be a “failed” action until after the AI has received feedback from the first attempt.
 If the AI system attempts the same action from a new position, this will not be considered a repeated action.